domgom/kontr/README.md

 # Kontr
-Kontr (/kŏn′too͝r″/) is an opensource project to leverage the power of Kotlin DSL to make a simple and expressive api to create http requests.
+Kontr ([pronounced as Contour](https://dictionary.cambridge.org/pronunciation/english/contour)) is an opensource project to leverage the power of Kotlin DSL to make a simple and expressive api to create http requests.
 Disclaimer: you shouldn't use Kontr for performance testing, use https://github.com/gatling instead.

 ## Important warning
-Current version is 1.0.0-SNAPSHOT and although is fairly usable please consider it **EXPERIMENTAL** with DSL interfaces SUBJECT TO POSSIBLE CHANGES.
+Current version is 1.0.0-SNAPSHOT and although is fairly usable please consider it **EXPERIMENTAL** with DSL interfaces subjected to changes.

 ## Requirements
 The recommended versions are the latest ones available:
 - Java 21 or higher
 - Kotlin 1.9.22 or higher

+#### Old versions support
 No support to other versions is provided, although it should be possible to downgrade without much effort.
+#### Minimalistic standalone approach
+We try to keep the external dependencies to a minimum (`kotlin-stdlib` and `slf4j-api`) but we still recommend to have a new project for the kontr files.
+#### Creating a new project
-You can use the `kontr-examples` pom.xml as a good starting point for your project, in includes asserj and json unit for convenient assertion writing.
+The project [kontr-examples](/kontr-examples) should be a good starting point for a new project and includes `assertj-core` and `json-unit` for convenient assertion writing.

 ## DSL examples
 This is the simplest usage example:
 ```kotlin